How It Works

 The Process Applied

-How the Triad becomes a calm, governed workflow path, from workflow map to Policy OS.
+How the Triad becomes a calm workflow path, from workflow map to control layer.

 Step 1